 Today the City is a mostly commercial district dominated by the stately buildings and skyscrapers that house offices for the finance industry.
-There are however plenty historical landmarks that were built in an era when the City was still densely populated.
+There are, however, plenty of historical landmarks that were built in an era when the City was still densely populated.
 The star here is the majestic St. Paul’s Cathedral, but there are also noteworthy civil structures such as the Guildhall and the Leadenhall Market.
-And the Museum of London, which is appropriately located in the oldest part of London, documents the tumultuous history of the city.

-London’s population grew quickly during the sixteenth century when it became the largest city in Western Europe.
-At the time most people still lived within the old city walls.
-Despite the dramatic Great Fire of 1666, which destroyed some 13200 houses, the population continued to grow by leaps and bounds.
-This started to change during the eighteenth century when the population of the City declined dramatically.
+London’s population grew quickly during the sixteenth century, when it became the largest city in Western Europe.
+At the time, most people still lived within the old city walls.
+Despite the dramatic Great Fire of 1666, which destroyed around 13,200 houses, the population continued to grow by leaps and bounds.
+This started to change during the eighteenth century, when the population of the City declined dramatically.
 Many people moved to the suburbs and their houses were rented out or sold to commercial firms.

 Sights in the City of London